vrdabomb5717/Tandem/README.md

 For more specific tests, `ant gunit_test` will run the grammar tests and `ant parse_test` will run the parser tests that require JUnit.

-to traverse the tree, run `ant walk` with a filename provided as an argument.
+To compile a `.td` file, run `ant walk` with a filename provided as an argument.

-For example, try traversing the tree with expression.td:
+For example, try compiling the file expression.td:

 	$ ant walk -Dfile=test/expression/expression.td

+Again, note that if you choose to import any `.td` files, you will need to compile all the imported files before you are able to compile and run your file.

-# Cleaning up and Uninstallation
+# Cleaning up and Uninstalling Tandem

 To clean up without deleting your entire Tandem installation, run `ant clean`.
 To clean up the dependencies that you have downloaded as well, run `ant clean-ivy`.

 If you would like to remove the entire Tandem installation, just delete the entire Tandem directory.

-# Compilation and Installation without using Ant
+# Compilation without using Ant

 To compile the grammar file, assuming that ANTLR is on your classpath, run: